Read time: 10 minutes

 Conclusion

-Getting spam emails has recently increased due to aggressive advertising campaigns and the social media presence of users.
-But Microsoft 365 keeps them in check to maintain a clutter-free mailbox.
-It makes use of Spam intelligence and Connection, Content, and Outbound spam filtering technologies to identify all such email spoofing Office 365 messages.
-Inbound anti-spam policy, Outbound anti-spam policy, and Connection filtering are already in the default setting mode, which can be modified according to the level of strictness you want to set.
-In addition, to keep the data safe from threats that come along with spam messages, users can take backup using a professional utility which has been discussed in detail above.
+Spam email count has recently increased due to aggressive advertising campaigns and the social media engagement of users.
+Microsoft 365 use Spam intelligence and Connection, Content, and Outbound spam filtering technologies to identify all such email spoofing Office 365 messages.
+In addition, to keep the data safe from threats that come along with spam messages, users can take backup using a professional utility, Kernel Export Office 365 to PST as discussed above.

 Related Posts